awsdocs/aws-doc-sdk-examples/rust_dev_preview/webassembly/README.md

 ## Purpose

-This example demonstrates how to package in an WebAssemlby module that uses the developer preview version of the AWS SDK for Rust.
+This example demonstrates how to package in an WebAssembly module that uses the developer preview version of the AWS SDK for Rust.

 ## Code examples